kiddigital/domoticz/OpenAPI/README.md

                     /weather
                     /weather/forecast           -> currently (non device) information to show an external forecast /utilities
+        * Maybe these should be 'aliasses' for '/devices/#lights'; filter devices on the 'lights' category?

 *list is not 100% complete, but a first draft
 ```